 - Postherpetic neuralgia (pain that lasts long after the infection resolves)

 - Loss of taste

-- Superinfection with bacteria causing increased swelling, redness, warmth, pain, tenderness and pus formation
+- Superinfection with bacteria causes increased swelling, redness, warmth, pain, tenderness, and pus formation

 Shingles rash and blisters can cause severe pain and may not reduce with over-the-counter pain medication.
 Treatment of pain includes: